 One of the main things that the tech industry has done is that it has set the bar.
 How?
 By collecting and storing data.
 This singular act is something that companies like Google, Facebook, Amazon, etc. do best.
 While you are using their platform actively or otherwise, they collect information about you and your inclinations.

 They make efforts to understand what you like to eat, where you like to go on the internet and a host of other things.
 Based on a coagulation of those observations, they position themselves to serve you better.
-They’ll make recommendations when you need a restaurant, a movie, a book, etc.
+They’ll make recommendations when you need a restaurant, a movie, a watchseries, a book, etc.

 This sort of personal treatment has now given rise to the need of customers to be interacted with.
 People want to be related to as individuals rather than mere money dispensers paying for services.

 The hospitality industry is catching on to that trend and improving accordingly.
 So, it shouldn’t come as much of a surprise to you when it starts becoming widespread this year.
 For example, in some hotels around the world, previous/existing customers can control entertainment preferences.
 This is based on past viewing/consumption patterns.

 In some other establishments, based on GPS and an intricate collection of data, existing customers can be differentiated from new ones.